illusion615/MCSChat/README.md

 Demostrate how to make a customized chatbot user interface and connect with Microsoft Copilot Studio with Direct Line API, and render message, suggest actions and adaptive card in the conversation.

 **How to use**
-1. Find your Microsoft Copilot Studio web channel security
+1. Find your secret in Microsoft Copilot Studio web channel security.
 ![alt text](image-2.png)
-2. Replace with your secret
+2. Locate the scret variable in chat.js and replace it with your secret.
 ![alt text](image.png)
 3. Open index.html in your browser and try
 ![alt text](image-1.png)